tjhei/deal.II-old/deal.II/contrib/umfpack/UMFPACK/README.txt

     (http://www.mathworks.com).
 COLAMD V1.0 appears as a column-preordering in SuperLU (SuperLU is available at http://www.netlib.org).
     UMFPACK v4.0 is a built-in routine in MATLAB 6.5.
+    UMFPACK v4.3 is a built-in routine in MATLAB 7.1.

 --------------------------------------------------------------------------------

 Refer to ../AMD/README for the License for AMD, which is a separate package for ordering sparse matrices that is required by UMFPACK.
-UMFPACK v4.3 can use either AMD v1.0 or v1.1.
+UMFPACK v4.4 can use either AMD v1.0 or v1.1.

 --------------------------------------------------------------------------------

-This is the UMFPACK README file.
+This is the UMFPACK README.txt file.
 It is a terse overview of UMFPACK.
 Refer to the User Guide (Doc/UserGuide.pdf) for how to install and use UMFPACK, or to the Quick Start Guide, QuickStart.pdf.